yifeikang/Microbiome_MiSeq/1_Directory Structure.md

 ## Unzip files

-Insdie OriginalFiles/ folder, follow instructions from sequencing center's email to download files.
+Inside OriginalFiles/ folder, follow instructions from sequencing center's email to download files.

 Submit slurm job by nano file to unzip folder.
 DO NOT unzip the file on the login node of biocluster!
 Only unzip one file at a time, and rename the folder before unzip another